 What is Renters Insurance?
 Renters insurance protects your personal property against damage or loss, and insures you in case someone is injured while on your property.
 The premiums for renters insurance average between $15 and $30 per month depending on the location and size of the rental unit and the policyholder's possessions.

 As with any insurance policy, you should evaluate the benefit of coverage on an individual basis.
-Your landlord’s coverage will take care of damage to the building’s structure.
-However, if you want to protect your personal belongings, you may want to consider buying a renter’s insurance policy.
+Your landlord's coverage only covers damage to the building's structure.
+However, if you want to protect your personal belongings, you may want to consider buying a renters insurance policy.

 In addition to personal belongings, some policies will also cover living expenses if your apartment or home is uninhabitable due to damage.
-Many individuals go without this coverage, because they wrongly assume their property owner has insurance coverage that will protect them against any loss.
-Regrettably, it's unusual when a landlord maintains renters insurance for protecting the personal possessions of a tenant.
-Landlords normally have a policy for the physical building they own, but not for a renter's personal possessions.
+Many people go without this coverage, because they wrongly assume the property owner/landlord has insurance coverage that will protect them against any loss.
+This is not often the case, landlords typically have a policy for the physical building they own, but not for a renter's personal possessions.

-Additionally, for people such as young singles who live with one or more unrelated roommates, each individual renter may need his/her own renters insurance policy to protect his/her own possessions as some policies only cover one individual renter as opposed to everything in the rental itself.
+If you live with roommates, each individual renter may need their own renters insurance policy to protect their possessions as some policies only cover one individual renter as opposed to everything in the rental itself.

 Most renters insurance policies provide two basic types of coverage: personal property and liability.
 Personal property coverage pays to repair or replace personal belongings if they are damaged, destroyed, or stolen.